makersquare/frontend-projects/README.md

 ## Week 1-2 Project (Bio and Blog)
 ### Part 1
 Bio + photo page, Contact page, individual blog post, in plain HTML.
+### Part 2
 In class, link them together via an index.html page.
-### Part 2
+### Part 3
 Style the above pages with CSS.
-### Part 3
+### Part 4
 Build a layout (given by instructors) into your bio and blog pages
-### Part 4
+### Part 5
 Install Jekyll and translate your bio and blog pages from static HTML to Jekyll templates.

 ## Week 2: Floats